What actually happens to your code when you connect Parry.

 If your security policy depends on any of these, do not sign with us yet.
 Each item is on the roadmap; none are shipped.

-Roadmap (Phase 5.4).
-For organisations that cannot allow source code to touch shared infrastructure, this is the only honest answer — and it isn't shipped yet.
-Don't sign with us before this lands if your security policy requires it.
+On the roadmap; not shipped.
+For organisations whose policy forbids source code from touching shared infrastructure, this is the only honest answer — and it isn't ready yet.
+Don't sign with us before this lands if your policy requires it.

 - Automatic data retention policy

-No nightly purge job today.
-Findings, scans, raw reports, and audit log accumulate.
-We will add per-org retention controls (default 90 days, configurable) before charging for retention as a feature.
-Roadmap (Phase 6.4).
+Findings, scans, raw reports, and audit log accumulate today.
+Per-organisation retention controls (default 90 days, configurable) will land before retention is charged for as a feature.

 - SOC 2 / ISO 27001 certification

 Not yet.
-The controls many auditors check for (RBAC enforcement, audit log, hardened sandbox, no public open-mode, /readyz) are in place; the formal report is not.
+The controls many auditors check for — role enforcement, audit log, hardened sandbox, no public open-mode, dependency-health probes — are in place; the formal report is not.
 Engagement-mode buyers should treat this page as the security questionnaire response in lieu of the report.